Detection and Localization of Melanoma Skin Cancer in Histopathological Whole Slide Images

 A graphical overview of the melanoma detection method is presented in Fig.~\ref{fig:main}.
-Pretrained VGG16~\cite{vgg} has been a popular choice for backbone and transfer learning in the literature~\cite{rajitha2022classification, wang2020automated}, and our proposed method uses it as a feature extractor.
+Pretrained VGG16~\cite{vgg} has been a popular choice for feature extractor for transfer learning in the literature~\cite{rajitha2022classification, tomasetti2022multi, wang2020automated}, and our proposed method uses it as a backbone.
 A custom classifier with three fully connected (FC) layers replaces the FC layers of VGG16.
 We proceed with the melanoma detection task by following a two-step approach.
 In the first step, we develop models for patch-wise classification in binary and multiclass fashion.
 The binary classification task distinguishes between malignant and benign lesion classes.
 The multiclass classification task uses three classes involving the normal tissue as well.
 In the second step, patches classified with a higher probability in a class are used to create a localization map and determine the slide-level outcome, as detailed below.